BlueGob/cuby/README.md

 *note*: you can put comments inside config file with # as the first caracter in the line

 ### run
-you can simply run it with :
+cuby need config file as parameter so you can simply run it with :

 ```
 ./cuby config.conf